Energy retrofit rebates for stratas

 • The Feasibility Study requires a “professional engineer” that is a member of the Alliance of Energy Professionals.

-• If your strata also wants an electrical planning report the Strata Property Regulation requires the strata to obtain the report from an electrical engineer or an applied science technologist.
+• If your strata also wants an electrical planning report the Strata Property Regulation requires the strata to obtain the report from a professional engineer, professional licensee engineering, applied science technologist, or ASTTBC certified technician.

 The BC Hydro website has an online referral form to help match people, businesses, rental property owners, and stratas with a member of the Alliance of Energy Professionals.
 The form doesn’t have options to indicate you want to participate in the Multi-Unit Residential Building Retrofit Program and there are some questions that are for individuals so they are difficult for a strata corporation to answer.
 One way to use the form effectively is: